DADA: Dual Averaging with Distance Adaptation: Introduction

 Typically, line-search techniques have been used to select stepsizes for optimization methods, and they are provably efficient for certain function classes, such as H\"older-smooth problems~\cite{Nesterov2015UniversalGM}.
 However, in recent years, several so-called parameter-free algorithms have been developed which do not utilize line search~\cite{ Orabona2017TrainingDN, Cutkosky2018BlackBoxRF, Carmon2022MakingSGDParameterFree, Ivgi2023DoGIS, Khaled2023DoWG, Mishchenko2024Prodigy }.
 Notably, one strategy involves dynamically adjusting stepsizes based on estimates of the initial distance to the optimal solution~\cite{Carmon2022MakingSGDParameterFree,Ivgi2023DoGIS,Khaled2023DoWG}.
 Another approach leverages lower bounds on the initial distance combined with the Dual Averaging (DA) scheme~\cite{Defazio2023DAdaptation,Mishchenko2024Prodigy}.
 However, these methods primarily focus on nonsmooth Lipschitz or, in some cases, Lipschitz-smooth functions.
 Some of these methods also come with additional limitations, such as requiring bounded domain assumptions~\cite{Khaled2023DoWG} or failing to extend to constrained optimization problems~\cite{Defazio2023DAdaptation,Mishchenko2024Prodigy}.

 To formalize the discussion, we consider the following optimization problem:

-where $Q \subseteq \R^d$ is a nonempty closed convex set, and $\Map{f}{\R^d}{\R}$ is a convex function over~$Q$.
+where $Q \subseteq \R^d$ is a nonempty closed convex set, and $\Map{f}{\R^d}{\RealFieldPlusInfty}$ is a proper closed convex function that is subdifferentiable on $Q$.
 We assume that $Q$ is a simple set, meaning that it is possible to efficiently compute the projection onto $Q$.
-We also assume problem~\cref{eq:problem} has a solution which we denote by~$x^*$.
+We also assume problem~\cref{eq:problem} has a solution~$x^* \in \Interior \EffectiveDomain f$.
 The starting point in our methods is denoted by~$x_0$.

 \paragraph{Contributions.}

 In this paper, we introduce Dual Averaging with Distance Adaptation (DADA), a novel universal gradient method for solving~\eqref{eq:problem}.
 Building on the classical framework of weighted DA~\cite{Nesterov2005PrimaldualSM}, DADA incorporates a dynamically adjusted estimate of $D_0 \DefinedEqual \norm{x_0 - x^*}$, inspired by recent techniques from~\cite{Ivgi2023DoGIS,Carmon2022MakingSGDParameterFree} and further developed in~\cite{Khaled2023DoWG}, without requiring prior knowledge of problem-specific parameters.
 Furthermore, our approach applies to both unconstrained problems and those with simple constraints, possibly with unbounded domains.
 This makes DADA a powerful tool across a wide range of applications.